What is Fostering?

 Foster carers are able to decide what best suits them, and are able to go on hold at any stage for any length of time, although potential carers are asked to think carefully before they commit to a placement, as stability is extremely important to children in care.

 Foster carers are volunteers.
 However, foster carers receive a fortnightly non-taxable allowance for each night that they have a child in their care.
 This is to help meet the costs of food, clothing, & general living expenses for the child.
 The actual amount of reimbursement varies depending on a number of factors.
+You can read more about the training and assessment of foster carers in our post on Foster Care Training.

 Intensive foster carers (who care for children & young people with intensive needs) receive a higher rate of reimbursement than do general foster carers, as well as extra training.
 This includes children & young people in the Disability program (who have an intellectual disability or developmental delay), with additional physical, emotional or behavioural needs.